manbradcalf/StatFoundry/STRIPE_SETUP.md

 6. ✅ Error handling and loading states
 7. ✅ Responsive UI components

+## Architecture Decision: Frontend-Based Subscription Sync

+**Current Implementation**: The subscription sync between Stripe and Firestore is handled on the frontend after payment success.
+The PaymentSuccess component verifies the Stripe session via the backend API and then updates Firestore using the existing subscriptionService.

+**Alternative Considered**: Adding Firebase Admin SDK to the backend service to handle Firestore updates directly from webhook events.
+This would provide immediate synchronization without requiring the user to visit the success page.

+**Decision Rationale**: We chose the frontend approach to maintain architectural consistency with the existing subscription system, which is entirely frontend-based.
+This avoids adding Firebase dependencies to the backend service.

+**Future Enhancement**: If immediate sync becomes critical, we could add the Firebase Admin SDK to the backend service and handle Firestore updates directly in the webhook handler.
+This would require:
+- Adding Firebase Admin SDK to backend dependencies
+- Setting up Firebase service account credentials
+- Updating webhook handler to write to Firestore
+- Maintaining backward compatibility with existing frontend subscription logic

 ## Next Steps for Production

 1. **Switch to Live Mode**: